 Can I Get A Car Loan During An Open Bankruptcy?

 Open or Pending bankruptcies will put a freeze on your potential to get a car loan.
 Any new credit at this point can be detrimental to the outcome of your pending bankruptcy case.

-What is the difference between chapter 7 and chapter 13 bankruptcy?
+What is the difference between a chapter 7 and a chapter 13 bankruptcy?

 The major difference between a Chapter 7 bankruptcy and a Chapter 13 bankruptcy is the amount of time each takes to complete.

-However, many companies offer bankruptcy auto financing that the court will approve, and many used car dealers specialize in auto loans after the bankruptcy is no longer pending.
+Open bankruptcy auto financing is difficult?
+However, many companies offer bankruptcy auto financing, and there are many used car dealers specialize in auto loans after the bankruptcy is no longer pending.

-The only drawbacks are that car loans and refinancing a car loan after bankruptcy will likely require a substantial down payment on the vehicle, and the bankruptcy will result in a higher interest rate with higher monthly payments on the car loan.
+The only drawbacks are that car loans and refinancing car loan after bankruptcy will likely require a substantial down payment on the vehicle, and the bankruptcy will result in a higher interest rate on the car loan.

 A Chapter 7 bankruptcy file will stay open anywhere between three and four months.

 Before any bad credit auto lender considers your chapter 7 car loan application, you must have a meeting with your creditors.
 This is called a 341 meeting.
 It gives creditors listed on your bankruptcy papers a chance to ask a few questions about your current debts.